HEAPLab/ASPIS/README.md

 - CMake 3.22.1
 - LLVM 16.0.0

 During the development of ASPIS, done mostly on LLVM 15, we discovered a bug in the [`splitBasicBlock()`](https://llvm.org/doxygen/classllvm_1_1BasicBlock.html#a2bc5caaabd6841e4ab97237ebcaeb86d) procedure.
-The bug has been fixed in LLVM 16, so it is highly recommended to use it rather than applying the patch to the previous versions.
+The bug has been fixed in LLVM 16, so we recommend using it rather than applying the patch to the previous versions.

 ## Building